Meet out Guides

 Tour Guide: DENNY SCHROCK

-Dr. Denny Schrock is the Iowa State Master Gardener Coordinator.
+Dr. Denny Schrock is a freelance garden writer and photographer with a Ph.D. in horticulture from the University of Minnesota and an MS degree from Colorado State University.
+During his university career he served as the state master gardener coordinator for Iowa, Illinois and Missouri.
 He was previously a garden editor with Meredith Corporation, where he edited 40 garden books under the Better Homes and Gardens, Scotts, Miracle-Gro, and Ortho brands.
 Schrock serves on the editorial advisory board of The American Gardener magazine, and in 2015 he was honored as a Fellow by GWA, the Association for Garden Communicators.
-Denny has extensive international experience, from living in Poland for two years, to leading student and Master Gardener study tours to Ecuador, South Africa, France, England, Belgium, the Netherlands, and Italy.
+Denny has extensive international experience, from living in Poland for two years, to leading student and master gardener study tours to Ecuador, South Africa, France, England, Belgium, the Netherlands, and Italy.
 In addition, he has traveled on his own to more than 30 countries around the world.

 Tour Guide: ERIC N. TSCHANZ